dabroz/mruby-float4/README.md

 - any overrides on `Float` won't change this gem behavior
 - `VecX` family uses single-precision float numbers (mruby uses double-precision by default)

+In 64-bit mode, inline structures (`istruct`) is used to store data to increate performance and avoid extra allocation.

 ## Known limitations

 - `2.0 * Vec2.new(1.0, 2.0)` won't work, because mruby doesn't currently support Fixnum/Float operators overloading.
 There is however a [pull request for that](https://github.com/mruby/mruby/pull/2579) in the works.